stashed/docs/docs/guides/latest/auto-backup/pvc.md

 > Stash creates one snapshot for each targeted directory.
 Since we are taking backup of two directories, two snapshots have been created for this BackupSession.

-If we navigate to `stash-backup/demo/persistentvolumeclaim/nfs-pvc` directory of our GCS bucket, we will see that the snapshot has been stored there.
+If we navigate to `stash-backup/demo/persistentvolumeclaim/nfs-pvc` directory of our GCS bucket, we are going to see that the snapshot has been stored there.

 <figure align="center">
   <img alt="Backup data of PVC 'nfs-pvc' in GCS backend" src="/docs/images/guides/latest/auto-backup/pvc_repo.png">